 - Pharynx cancer

 - Pleural Plaques

 Whilst the vast number of cases we deal with are from legacy employment, if your employer isn’t working to these regulations, they are breaking the law and putting you at significant risk.
-Speak to our team for advice on 08082391859.
+Speak to our team for guidance on 08082391859^.

 What industries have workers that are most likely to develop an asbestos-related illness?

 Typically, construction and manufacturing — when it comes to making asbestos products for building — are the most affecting industries for these industrial diseases.
 Given the little effort required to discharge fibrils from the substance, practically any contact with asbestos can release the hazard.

 Are any other industries at risk of exposure?

 Very, very few of all the industries operating in the UK handle Asbestos intentionally.
 However, some structures, typically older ones, can still house the dangerous substance and thus, puts more workers at risk of developing an asbestos-related disease.
 Generally asbestos is “safe” if the structure it resides in is secure, but with ageing buildings — like those used for education or public administration bodies — any damage can cause asbestos fibres to go airborne.
 We are seeing an increase in claims from people who have never made contact with asbestos developing diseases, and it can take decades to know for sure if they were exposed to it.